-- Determine effective ways to align payment and delivery system reform to achieve health equity and practical implementation lessons;
+- Determine effective ways to align payment and delivery system reform to achieve health equity and implement these reforms;

 - Increase the readiness of state Medicaid directors, MCOs, and provider organizations to successfully align payment and delivery system reforms to achieve health equity by creating and disseminating tools, resources, and training processes; and

 - Inform state and national level policy to improve health equity.